Tuesday, August 13, 2024

 "Where can I go from your Spirit?
 Where can I flee from your presence?
 If I go up to the heavens, you are there; if I make my bed in the depths, you are there.
 If I rise on the wings of the dawn, if I settle on the far side of the sea, even there your hand will guide me, your right hand will hold me fast."
 Psalm 139-7-10

-God is omnipresent—He is present everywhere, in every place and time.
+God is omnipresent—everywhere, in every place and time.
 To say that God is "present" is to say that he is here with us, really here, not absent.
-He is the creator of heaven and earth, which means that He is in every location.
+He is the creator of heaven and earth, meaning He is in every location.
 He is also the creator of time—one without a beginning or an end.
 He has been present in the world since its creation, and there will never be a time when He is absent.

 Reflecting on my trail experience, I am humbled and thankful for those whom God brought along the path (literally!) to help.
-Although I suffered a fractured humerus (upper arm bone), it seems that hardships have a way of bringing us closer into His presence.
-His love hits differently from a broken place when we can see more clearly our utter need for more of Him.
+Although I suffered a fractured humerus (upper arm bone), hardships have a way of bringing us closer to His presence.
+His love hits differently from a broken place when we can see our utter need for more of Him more clearly.

 "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."
 Psalm 139:14